SeanKilleen/seankilleen.github.io/_posts/2025-01-15-my-thoughts-on-the-fluentassertions-license-change.md

   - oss
 date: 2025-01-14 22:12 -0500
 ---
 Recently, [Fluent Assertions changed to a dual-license](https://github.com/fluentassertions/fluentassertions/pull/2943) in its latest v8.0 release, with a paid license for commercial use.
-Unsurprisingly, people had Lots Of Feelings™️about this.
+Unsurprisingly, people had Lots Of Feelings™️ about this.
 I wanted to walk through some things I'm seeing/hearing and put my perspective on it.

 ## My Thoughts on the Change